|

 only a few volume percent plagioclase, so it actually is almost an

-ultramafic rock (yet very different from ALH 77005 and related
+ultramafic rock (yet very different from Allan Hills 77005 and related

 poikilitic rocks).
 These specimens contain very magnesian olivine (with